iqbalyarkhan/old-website/content/2022-01-03--AWS-API-Gateway.md

 ![API-GW](./images/aws/api-gw.png)[Image Credit: acloudguru](https://acloudguru.com)

-In the diagram above, we have the user hit the URL and the request is forwarded to a URL.
+In the diagram above, we have the user hit the URL and the request is forwarded to a CloudFront distribution.
 The static content is delivered by S3.
 For dynamic content (update profile, make comment etc), the request gets routed to an API gateway.
 That triggers a lambda which then updates an Aurora instance inside a VPC.